Frequently Asked questions

 Q: Which properties is hunting permitted on?

-A: We’re often asked “Are there part of the property where we’re able to hunt?”
+A: We’re often asked “Are there parts of the property where we’re able to hunt?”
 The answer to this is yes, but because these spaces directly adjoin other areas where hunting is not permitted, it’s important to clearly understand where the boundaries are between ‘hunting allowed’ and ‘hunting prohibited’.

 At present, the following three properties are accessible for hunting: Sherwood Park 1, NCC Gambling Lake, and the Camrose Property.
 The remainder of the Ketchamoot Creek facility properties are prohibited for hunting use because of the proximity of neighbors and/or use by other members for other purposes.